 The color selection is nice as well.
 Sometimes, even with more colors incorporated in a set, some of the colors are too close to one another to tell the difference.
 This one is different though because the colors are uniquely-made.

 These are watercolor pens, so if you like the consistency of water-based markers, you will like this.
 But although it has a watery consistency, it doesn’t have a tendency to bleed or to spread out too quickly.
 I find that in watercolor pens, they are difficult to handle because of the bleeding.
-This is why I think these are the best brush pens for coloring if you are a novice.
+This is why I think these are the top brush pens for coloring if you are a novice.

 Although these are cheap, it doesn’t look and feel cheap.
 The construction of the pen is sturdy and doesn’t feel like it’s going to break when you press it down too hard.
 The tip also retains its shape for a long time.

 The best thing about these pens is how smoothly they write.
 Although it is a watercolor pen, it isn’t streaky at all.
-I think these are the best markers for coloring large areas.
+I think these are the right markers for coloring large areas.
 The larger tip covers a larger area without issues.
 It also dries up well so that there is no visible ink on the other side of the paper even when using a cheap paper.

 As for longevity, I have yet to use all of these up although, for its price point, I wouldn’t mind buying it again if I ran out.